 Multidisciplinarity within THEIA

 The experiments in this project will receive input from all partners of the project.
-A multidisciplinary approach will be implemented through sharing specific tasks (ICN2 will be the main contributor to the implementation of the graphene based MEA, IFAE will be mainly involved in the implementation of the electronic controller for the MEA, and ICFO will be in charge of the microscopy experiments) as well as sharing know-how through a series of presentations and talks.
+A multidisciplinary approach will be implemented through sharing specific tasks (ICN2 will be the main contributor to the implementation of the graphene based MEA, IFAE will be mainly involved in the implementation of the electronic controller for the MEA, ICFO will be in charge of the microscopy experiments, and the Barraquer Ophthalmological Center will be the clinical partner) as well as sharing know-how through a series of presentations and talks.